Libraries & toolchains

 Requirements:

-You can compile Apex on Adastra using the commands below.
+You can compile Apex on Adastra using the script below.

 #!/bin/bash